Redfin Corporation (RDFN) Stock: Analyzing the Market Value - News Heater

 Conclusion

 In conclusion, Redfin Corporation (RDFN) has had a better performance lately.
-Opinion on the stock among analysts is bearish, with some giving it a “sell” rating and others a “hold”.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.